 2022 Grant Liaison: Keep Pensacola Beautiful

 Jae Vogel is a Pensacola native and graduated from the University of West Florida with a BA in Criminal Justice.
 After graduation, she worked for the Department of Corrections as a Probation and Parole Ofﬁcer.
 She married a Naval Ofﬁcer and moved to Japan and for the next 22 years moved every few years in United States, the Orient and in Europe.
 She has had several careers, with her last career being a Realtor.
-She volunteers at the help line for St. Vincent de Paul at Cathedral of the Sacred Heart and is the secretary to the Council of St. Vincent de Paul.
+She volunteers at the help line for St. Vincent de Paul at Cathedral of the Sacred Heart.
 She is also a member of the Cathedral choir.
 Jae enjoys walking, bowling, learning new things and spending time with her husband Mike and her 2 boys, daughter-in-law, and large extended family.

 2021 Grant Liaison: Embrace Florida Kids